rspamd/rspamd/doc/markdown/modules/rbl.md

 If set to true, do not use this RBL if the message sender is authenticated.

+- default_exclude_private_ips (false)

+If set to true, from/received RBL checks will ignore private IP address space.

 RBL-specific subsection is structured as follows:

 ~~~nginx